-Lake Waban path is a 3.6 mile lightly trafficked loop trail located near Wellesley, MA that features beautiful wild flowers and is good for all skill levels.
+Lake Waban path is a 3.6 mile lightly trafficked loop trail located near Wellesley, Massachusetts that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible from April until December.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash